VP Naidu calls for people's movt to protect environment | Science-Environment

 ''In the quest for development, we have harmed nature beyond repair, destroyed forests, disrupted the ecological balance, polluted the environment, encroached upon water bodies and are now reaping the adverse consequences,” Naidu said.

 ''My words appear to be very harsh but they are real.
-What is required is a change of mindset.
-We have enough laws and enough regulations but what is required is a change of mindset.
+What is required is the change of mindset.
+We have enough laws and enough regulations but what is required is the change of mindset.

 Unless this environmental protection becomes a people's movement worldwide, the future is very bleak,'' he noted.

-''We all are seeing the consequences.
+''We are are seeing the consequences.
 We have played with nature and nature is playing with us,'' he added.

+Calling on all stakewholders to strike a balance between development and maintaining ecological balance, Naidu also appealed to lawmakers to take cognisance of the importance of protecting biodiversity, mitigating climate change and formulating legislations that maintain a fine balance between ''ecology and economy''.

 He reiterated India's commitment to fulfill the ambitious national targets set by Prime Minister Narendra Modi at the COP 26 Summit in Glasgow recently.